-Name of Scheme What does it do?
+Name of What does it do?
 Who and what is eligible?
-How can it be accessed? customers in the UK or has a number of operating sites in the UK.
+How can it be accessed?
+Scheme customers in the UK or has a number of operating sites in the UK.
 Applicants must be investment grade rated (or equivalent) as at 1 March 2020 Further information on eligibility can be found on the Bank of England website as well as details of a recent update to the terms of the CCFF.
-Coronavirus Large Business Interruption Loan Scheme Provides a government guarantee of 80% to enable banks to issue finance of up to £50 million, available on repayment terms of 3 years A lender can provide: Up to £25 million to businesses with a turnover from £45 million to £250 million Up to £50 million to businesses with a turnover of over £250 million Finance is available in the form of term loans, revolving credit facilities (including overdrafts), invoice finance and asset finance Your business must: Be UK based in its business activity Have an annual turnover of between £45 million and £500 million Have a borrowing proposal which the lender: Would consider viable were it not for the Covid-19 pandemic Believes will enable you to trade out of any short-term to medium-term difficulty This scheme is open now for applications of up to £50 million.
-A list of accredited lenders can be accessed via the British Business Bank website.
-Find a lender: British Business Bank will operate the CLBILS via its accredited lenders.
-Further details will be made available soon.
-Approach a lender: You should approach a lender yourself, ideally via the lender's website.
+Coronavirus Large Business Interruption Loan Scheme (CLBILS) Provides finance in the form of term loans, revolving credit facilities (overdrafts), invoice finance and asset finance to midsize and larger UK businesses with a group turnover of more than £45 million.
+CLBILS gives the lender a government-backed partial guarantee (80%) against the outstanding balance of the facility.
+The maximum amount available through CLBILS to a borrower and its group has now increased from £50m to £200m.
+Term loans and revolving credit facilities over £50m will be offered by CLBILS lenders which have secured additional accreditation.
+The maximum size for invoice finance and asset finance facilities remains at £50m The scheme provides the lender with a government-backed, partial guarantee (80%) against the outstanding balance of the finance.
+The borrower remains 100% liable for the debt.
+Finance terms range from 3 months to 3 years No personal guarantees are permitted for facilities under £250,000.
+For facilities of £250,000 and over, claims on personal guarantees cannot exceed 20% of losses after all other recoveries have been applied.
+This scheme is open now for applications of up to £200 million.
+Find a lender: • A list of accredited lenders offering less than £50 million can be accessed via the British Business Bank website. • A separate list of accredited lenders offering £50 million or more can also be found via the British Business Bank website Approach a lender: • You should approach a lender yourself, ideally via the lender's website. • Not every accredited lender can provide every type of finance

+Scheme difficulty Self-certify that it has been adversely impacted by Covid-19 Not have received a facility under the Bank of England's Covid Corporate Financing Facility (CCFF), or CBILS or BBLS Businesses from any sector can apply, except the following: Credit institutions (falling within the remit of the Bank Recovery and Resolution Directive), insurers and reinsurers (but not insurance brokers) Building Societies Public-sector bodies State-funded primary and secondary schools Companies borrowing more than £50 million available under CLBILS, and the amount of finance offered varies between lenders.
+Please see the lenders' websites for more information on the amounts they are able to offer.
 The lender makes a decision: The lender has the authority to decide whether to offer you finance.
-Name of Scheme What does it do?
-Who and what is eligible?
-How can it be accessed? ------------------- ------------------ --- -- Self-certify that it has been adversely impacted by Covid-19 Not have received a facility under the Bank of England's Covid Corporate Financing Facility Businesses from any sector can apply, except the following: Credit institutions (falling within the remit of the Bank Recovery and Resolution Directive), insurers and reinsurers (but not insurance brokers) Building Societies Public-sector bodies State-funded primary and secondary schools Under the scheme, lenders will not take personal guarantees of any form for facilities below £250,000.
-For facilities above £250,000, personal guarantees may still be required, but claims cannot exceed 20% of losses after all other recoveries have been applied If the lender turns you down: If one lender turns you down, you can still approach other lenders within the scheme More details on this scheme can be From 26 May 2020, the CLBILS will be extended: Borrowers under CLBILS will be able to borrow up to 25% of turnover, up to a maximum of £200 million.
-Companies borrowing more than £50 million through CLBILS will be subject to restrictions: Borrowers cannot make any dividend payments other than those that have already been declared Borrowers agree not to make any share buybacks Borrowers cannot pay any cash bonuses, or award any pay rises to senior management found on the British Business Bank website.
+Under the scheme, lenders will not take personal guarantees of any form for facilities below £250,000.
+For facilities above £250,000, personal guarantees may still be required, but claims cannot exceed 20% of losses after all other recoveries have been applied If the lender turns you down: If one lender turns you down, you can still approach other lenders within the scheme More details on this scheme can be ound on the British Business Bank website.